rbadrinath/FCP/SCRIPT/04_confidence_fileio.md

 ### Notion of operator precedence.

 ## END OF CLASS CHECK:
 * Student should be able to write a program corresponding to a simple word problem.
 Eg. Find the number that is 1/5th of 17 more than twice the number.
-    * .. how does one write the output of the hellow world program to a file?
+* How does one write the output of the hello world program to a file?
 * Can you read an integer from a file and print twice its value to another file?
 * what does bitwise left shift to a number do?
 * Can you check if  a&b is giving you the right value through some examples?